timosalm/tap-spring-developer-workshop/workshop/content/exercises/caching-and-circuit-breaking.md

 ```
 {
   "timestamp": "2023-08-10T14:37:47.298+00:00",
-  "status": 500,
+  "status": 400,
-  "error": "Internal Server Error",
+  "error": "Bad Request",
-  "message": "New order not created, there was an error",
+  "message": "The product with id 1 is currently not available for orders",
   "path": "/api/v1/orders"
 }
 ```